The First 30 Minutes: Immediate Steps After Losing a Filling or Crown

 What NOT to Do: Common Mistakes to Avoid

-This is the most critical warning.
-It might seem like a quick, strong fix, but using super glue to reattach a crown is a terrible idea for several reasons:- It’s Toxic: Household glues contain chemicals that are not meant to be in your mouth and can damage the tooth and surrounding gum tissue.
+- It’s Toxic: Household glues contain chemicals that are not meant to be in your mouth and can damage the tooth and surrounding gum tissue.

 - It Causes an Improper Fit: You will never be able to seat the crown perfectly with super glue.
 Even a microscopic misalignment can throw off your bite, leading to jaw pain, damage to opposing teeth, and potential fracture of the crowned tooth.